ricky85917/DLbased-IDPC/README.md

 ## Usage
 ### Dependencies
-This work depends on the following libraries:
+The program requires Python 3.x and the following packages:

-Tensorflow-GPU == 1.4.1
+Tensorflow-GPU v1.4.1

-Keras == 2.1.6
+Keras v2.1.6

-Numpy == 1.16.6
+Numpy v1.16.6

 ### Load and Test
 Run the following code to load the model weights